rikschennink/ds-character-count/accessibility-criteria.md

 ## Acceptance criteria

-The field with autocomplete must:
+A field with character count must:

 1. Be focusable with a keyboard
 1. Indicate when it has keyboard focus